sillyhatday/GAMEBOY-MBC5-CPLD-2MB/README.md

 ![3 FileSelected](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/509d84be-c925-4928-9327-ad6c75a6f1af)

 If the CPLD is unproven to work yet, it may also be programmed from its previous life.
 Click “Erase” and press start.
 If your JTAG is connected properly and working, it should erase quickly.
+If problems continue, recheck JTAG connections, solder joints and flux residue.
+By this point, if things still do not work, then the CPLD is already programmed with JTAG disabled (requiring an external programmer) or it is damaged internally.

 ![4 EraseCPLD](https://github.com/sillyhatday/GAMEBOY-MBC5-CPLD-2MB/assets/65309612/0c7be1bc-0fed-4b33-837c-dfc981d2b265)